 POSSIBLE STRATEGY DESCRIPTION a) Rural Character and Aesthetics Ensure subdivision and construction of new housing is managed in a low impact way which maintains a rural-style, supported by detailed design guidelines that reflect an Australian vernacular.
-For non-residential development, Set clear design guidelines and define permissible activities to ensure integration with area. b) Rural Business Guidelines Continue to allow boutique rural businesses but provide specific guidance potentially including an approved list of acceptable activities and strong amenity and design quality controls. c) Home gardens and self-production Promote self-sufficiency by requiring new homes to provide for urban agriculture, vegetable gardens, orcharding or other productive rural pursuits at a small scale. d) Tourism Opportunities Identify tourism, accommodation and recreational activities consistent with the area's rural character that could promote a 'foothills' tourism experience and create economic development opportunities e) Walking/Bridle Trail Explore potential to establish a landscaped walking/bridle trail connecting the Crystal Brook area to surrounding trails in the region f) Sensitive street design Ensure new streets are only constructed where absolutely necessary and adopt a low-impact design ethos.
-In other cases, informal strata access points can be used instead of roads. h) Traffic Diversion Explore alternative traffic management measures to reduce amenity impacts of heavy traffic on Crystal Brook Road.
+For non-residential development, Set clear design guidelines and define permissible activities to ensure integration with area. b) Rural Business Guidelines Continue to allow boutique rural businesses but provide specific guidance potentially including an approved list of acceptable activities and strong amenity and design quality controls. c) Home gardens and self-production Promote self-sufficiency by encouraging new homes to provide for urban agriculture, vegetable gardens, orcharding or other productive rural pursuits at a small scale. d) Tourism Opportunities Identify tourism, accommodation and recreational activities consistent with the area's rural character that could promote a 'foothills' tourism experience and create economic development opportunities e) Sensitive street design Ensure new streets are only constructed where absolutely necessary and adopt a low-impact design ethos.
+In other cases, informal strata access points can be used instead of roads. f) Traffic Diversion Explore alternative traffic management measures to reduce amenity impacts of heavy traffic on Crystal Brook Road.